amfred/disneycruiseplanning/README.md

 - The Disney Magic in Norway: Copenhagen, Stavanger, Alesund, Geiranger, Bergen
 - The Disney Fantasy with Star Wars Day at Sea: Port Canaveral, Tortola, St. Thomas, Castaway Cay

-Step 1: Choose your itinierary and room
+Step 1: Choose your itinierary and room, well in advance
-Book well in advance!
-Where do you want to go?
+- Where do you want to go?
-A few tips:
+- The adults in our family prefer more days in port to explore new cultures, while the children prefer more days at sea to enjoy the ship's activities, pools, waterslides, and kids' club.
+You can decide what's best for your family!
+- The smaller ships and larger ships each have their own advantages.
+Don't let ship size be the determining factor.
 - The Deluxe Family Oceanview Stateroom with Verandah is a great choice if you're looking for a mid-level option.
 Or, check out the Deluxe Family Oceanview Stateroom if you don't care about a balcony.
 The two-room bathroom makes life easier.
 - Try to get a cabin midship, or closer to the kids' clubs, if you have children.
 - Cruisecritic.com has very informative and helpful cabin reviews.
 If you can't find a review for your exact ship and cabin, you can check the review for the same cabin on the sister ship: Magic/Wonder, or Fantasy/Dream.
-- The adults in our family prefer more days in port to explore new cultures, while the children prefer more days at sea to enjoy the ship's activities, pools, waterslides, and kids' club.
-You can decide what's best for your family!
-- The smaller ships and larger ships each have their own advantages.
-Don't let ship size be the determining factor.

 Step 2: Choose early or late seating when you book the cruise
 - This blog covers the pros and cons nicely: http://magicaldistractions.com/disney-cruise-dinner-seating/